psliwka/vim-smoothie/README.md

 | Respects `scroll` and `startofline` options | ✅ | ✅ | ❌ | ❌ |
 | `^D` and `^U` behave correctly near buffer ends, just moving the cursor instead of scrolling the window | ✅ | ✅ | ❌ | ❌ |
 | Pun in name | ✅ | ✅ | ❌ | ❌ |

+Notes:
+1. these commands are experimental and disabled by default

 Known issues/incompatibilities
 ------------------------------